Pinched Nerve Pain

 What Causes a Pinched Nerve?

-Pinched nerves are rather common when it comes to having pain in the spine.
-When there is a pinched nerve, it is likely due to poor posture, lifting heavy items, or reaching for something in an awkward way.
-Remember, even the smallest feeling of imbalance can affect the entire body, making it difficult or uncomfortable to perform an everyday task.
+Pinched nerves are actually quite common.
+When there is a pinched nerve, it is likely due to poor posture, lifting heavy objects or reaching for something awkwardly.
 Although they are common, pinched nerves can appear suddenly, sometimes without warning.

 - Bulging and/or herniated discs.
 When the disc protrudes into the spinal cord, it can place pressure on the spine and other surrounding nerves.